altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- Select all
+- Double question: tagged count in local, only for current page or others?
+And: block moving between pages when doing an operation?
 - Local query
-   - Fix tagging of local piv in uploaded grid.
    - Support deletion of local piv in uploaded grid
    - Support ronin server query that has local pivs
    - Support local piv in home tag
+- Select all
 - Sharebox
    - Backend
       - List